 Many times it can take up to a couple weeks for the skimmer to begin producing any foam.
 Of course, this is not always the case, and many users experience excellent foaming almost immediately.
 But there definitely is always the possibility of a break-in period.

 This is because there are a lot of oils (from manufacturing and otherwise) that may be on the surface of the materials that the skimmer is made of.
 These elements need to be given time to “go away”.
-It’s sort of a break in period for a new skimmer, and this type of break-in period is not uncommon for many different types of protein skimmers.
+It’s sort of a break-in period for a new skimmer, and this type of break-in period is not uncommon for many different types of protein skimmers.

 If your skimmer isn’t producing any foam within a day of setup, don’t sweat it.
-Just let it run for a few days, maybe a couple weeks.
+Just let it run for a few days, maybe a couple of weeks.
 It will start to create foam eventually.
 And when it does, you will notice!

 During initial operation, it’s also best to run the collection cup drain tube back into your sump, and AquaC specifically recommends this in the manual as well.
 Sometimes after a break-in, the foam is very watery and may build up quickly.
-You will need to adjust the air control valve after break-in to make sure that it is operating to your expectations.
+You will need to adjust the air control valve after the break-in to make sure that it is operating to your expectations.

 Only after this initial break-in and adjustment phase is complete should you consider removing the drain tube from the sump.
 It’s better to be safe than sorry!

-Overall, this is a great protein skimmer for any medium to medium-large sized aquarium.
+Overall, this is a great protein skimmer for any medium to medium-large-sized aquarium.
 It is a pleasure to use for anybody that doesn’t like to have to tweak hardware consistently to get it “just right”.